 (4) Nothing in this section affects the amount of royalty payable under clause 10 of the Agreement in respect of any period before the commencement of the Iron Ore Agreements Legislation Amendment Act 2010 Part 3 1.

-[Section 4A inserted by No. 34 of 2010 s.
+[Section 4A inserted: No. 34 of 2010 s.
 7.]

 4B.
 Variation of Second Supplementary Agreement to increase rates of royalty